Raymond-dev-546730/CatBoost-UHS-MOFs/README.md

-# Physics-Informed ML for H₂/CH₄ Selectivity in MOFs (UHS Conditions)
+# Physics-informed ML for H₂/CH₄ Selectivity in MOFs (UHS Conditions)

 This repository provides datasets and trained model weights associated with the study: